How to Set Better Meeting Agendas

 This question was how to set better agendas for the meetings that I’m running with my team.
 Now, you may recognize this diagram here on the left.
 This is from episode 28, it’s the momentum meeting process.
 It’s designed to help you run more efficient, more energized meetings to get much better outcomes as a result.

-It starts up here with the agenda.
-I’ll also draw the analogy to the gratitude sales model, which has agenda as the very first step.
+It starts with the agenda.
+I’ll also draw the analogy to the gratitude sales model, which has the agenda as the very first step.
 Setting a clear agenda at the outset of a meeting is the number one tool that is going to create better meetings and better outcomes for you.
 So how do you do it?

 Well, I like to think about different agenda items across a couple of these different either-or conversations.
-So for each agenda item, and you can have this list if you’re chairing a meeting to have a look, ask yourself is this item a big picture or a specific item.
+So for each agenda item, (and you can have this list if you’re chairing a meeting to have a look), ask yourself is this item a big picture or a specific item.

-Get clear on those and even start grouping your agenda items into some of those different categories.
+Get clear on those and start grouping your agenda items into some of those different categories.
 Where a lot of meetings go wrong is when they bounce around.
 We have this big feeling conversation because I ask a question and then we jump into a thinking one that’s quite analytical and then back to a feeling.

 Or worse still, we don’t have clarity between some of these distinctions.
 I’m running the meeting and I want a decision, but everyone else thinks we’re just here to have a chat and have a nice discussion, so they go down that path and I leave the meeting feeling unsatisfied.
 If you’re not clear when somebody puts an item on the agenda about where it fits into those, ask the follow-up question.